HVAC companies fail more often than nearly any other type of business in the United States. Why might that be?

 We were pretty sure we knew what was up.
 It sounded like the HVAC contractor who installed the heat pump gave him an oversized unit.
 As it turns out, we were correct.
 But that was only the beginning.

 Not only was the air conditioner not running often enough, but the installer had overcharged the refrigerant.
 The air conditioner wasn’t operating anywhere close to peak efficiency, and the compressor motor was at risk of failure.

-What's more, air coming out of the supply vents had a musty smell.
-It turns out that the HVAC contractor had, per client request, installed new, insulated ductwork as part of the replacement job.
+What’s more, the air coming out of the supply vents had a musty smell.
+It turns out that the HVAC contractor had, per the client’s request, installed new, insulated ductwork as part of the replacement job.